eltenedor/coverage/README.md

 * Choose one of the workflow runs.
 * Explore the output of the job `coverage` or donwload the artifacts.

-## Setting the automatization

-You can either start from a fork or copy the necessary files.
-Either way, you will not have access to the secret `CODECOV_TOKEN` used by this repository.
-Instead, head over to  [codecov.io](https://about.codecov.io/) and login via GitHub, connect the repo and look for the `Repository Upload Token` in the `Settings` section.
-Save this token to your repositorys `Secrets` on GitHub.

 # Badges